greninja/greninja.github.io/index.md

 Hey there 👋 I recently finished my Master’s in Computer Science at UBC, where I spent most of my time exploring adversarial machine learning in the Systopia Lab.

-Before that, I got to work on ML security and privacy at Waterloo, NUS, and UCLA.
-Each experience was a new adventure that sharpened my thinking.
+Before that, I got to work on some interesting projects related to ML security and privacy at Waterloo, NUS, and UCLA.
+On these short journeys of mine, I have been incredibly fortunate to have had amazing intellectuals as my mentors and colleagues, each of whom sharpened my thinking in new and unexpected ways.

 I’m now looking to transition into more engineering-focused roles, specifically at early- to mid-stage startups.
 I love the pace, the chaos, and the joy of seeing something you built actually make someone’s life better.

-I’ve been polishing my engineering skills through a bunch of side projects (you can find them on my [Projects](/projects.html) page or on my [GitHub](https://github.com/greninja)).
+To support this shift, I’ve been polishing my engineering skills through a bunch of side projects (you can find them on my [Projects](/projects.html) page or on my [GitHub](https://github.com/greninja)).

 I’m drawn to small teams that care about growth and impact.
-I am open to exploring different domains and roles, as long as the product is meaningful and the team makes Mondays something to look forward to.
+I am open to exploring different domains and roles, as long as the product is meaningful, compelling, and the team makes Mondays something to look forward to.
+If you think I'd be a good fit for your team, please feel free to reach out to me at my email addess listed above.

+In my free time, I enjoy running, lifting, biking, and reading books.